matthewrossi/seapp/README.md

 protection against a number of common [internal vulnerabilities](https://static.googleusercontent.com/media/www.google.com/en//about/appsecurity/play-rewards/Android_app_vulnerability_classes.pdf) (see the [Showcase app](./app/ShowcaseApp) to have a glimpse of SEApp capabilities).

-The following image depicts the evolution of SELinux since its introduction in Android, and the changes introduced by SEApp.
+The following image depicts the evolution of SELinux since its introduction in Android, and the improvement introduced by SEApp.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/15113769/94135458-c9dad280-fe63-11ea-901d-94c47fb20d59.jpg"